theodorewahle/panoptes/backend/computer_vision/OpenCV_Examples/OPENCV_EXAMPLES.md

 ## Tests in this Subdirectory
 For convenience, all tests in this subdirectory are run in Jupyter notebooks.
 Although the current tests run quickly, future ones might be slower and require the ability to run code blocks one at a time.

 It is recommended that tests are run in their own Python virtual environment.
-Required packages are specified in `requirements.txt`.
+Required packages are specified in `requirements.txt` in the Computer Vision directory.

 To create a virtual environment run `python3 -m venv path/to/venv`.
 Activate the virtual environment by running the appropriate script in `venv/Scripts/`.
 For Windows Powershell, the script is `Activate.ps1`.
 Then install the appropriate packages by running `pip install -r requirements.txt`.
 This should install all the packages you need to run the Jupyter notebooks.
 To open them, run `jupyter notebook` in the directory containing the notebook files.